marbaniangsilan-droid/club-and-society-management-portal/README.md

 -Presentation Layer: HTML, CSS, JavaScript -Application Layer: PHP & Java for handling logic and requests -Data Layer:MySQL database for storing user, club, and event data

+given below is a youtube link to explain the overall function of the portal :https://www.youtube.com/watch?v=OEU_TqER1Nc